All Year: Dec - Oct (Oct-Dec also)

 August October 10th = Fall Season

-October 10th December 10th = Lodge is Closed to guests, but can be open for freeze for Freeze Up
+October 10th December 10th = Lodge is Closed to guests, but can be open for freeze for Freeze Up for minimal staff to do maintenance and cleaning.

 Depending on the season, any special projects and your interests there are a wide variety of tasks available.